Dang-The-Vuong/Dang-The-Vuong/README.md

 - ⚡ Fun fact: ...
 -->

   I am currently learning Computer Science and Cybersecurity.
 Studying both is hard since focusing on one is so much easier.
-I love Linux; it is one of the best OS that is open-source and free.
+I love Linux; it is one of the best types of OS that is open-source and free.
 I might plan to do some projects in the future.
 My goal right now is to learn.
 I am also into privacy, also why I don't have a lot of social media.

 ⚡ Fun fact about me:
   - I am a supporter of Edward Snowden.
 I believe the Internet should be free and private.